+Recommendation 7a

-Recommendation 7a: In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer with either mild infection or mild ischemia, consider using a non-removable knee-high offloading device to promote healing of the ulcer (Weak; Low).
+In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer with either mild infection or mild ischaemia, consider using a nonremovable knee-high offloading device to promote healing of the ulcer (Weak: Low).

+Recommendation 7b

-Recommendation 7b: In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer with both mild infection and mild ischemia, or with either moderate infection or moderate ischaemia, consider using a removable knee-high offloading device to promote healing of the ulcer.
+In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer with both mild infection and mild ischaemia or with either moderate infection or moderate ischaemia, consider using a removable knee-high offloading device to promote healing of the ulcer.
 (Weak; Low).

+Recommendation 7c

-Recommendation 7c: In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer with both moderate infection and moderate ischaemia, or with either severe infection or severe ischemia, primarily address the infection and/or ischemia, and consider using a removable offloading intervention based on the patient's functioning, ambulatory status and activity level, to promote healing of the ulcer (Weak; Low).
+In a person with diabetes and a neuropathic plantar forefoot or midfoot ulcer with both moderate infection and moderate ischaemia or with either severe infection or severe ischaemia, primarily address the infection and/or ischaemia, and consider using a removable offloading intervention based on the patient's functioning, ambulatory status, and activity level, to promote healing of the ulcer (Weak; Low).

-Rationale: Many plantar ulcers seen in clinical practice are not purely neuropathic ulcers, but have some level of infection and/or ischemia present.
-Due to the neuropathic origin and mechanical stress that often caused and still affects these ulcers, they do require offloading.
-However, health care professionals should be more cautious about which kind of offloading to use and when to use them if ulcers are complicated by infection or ischaemia.
+Many plantar ulcers seen in clinical practice are not purely neuropathic ulcers but have some level of infection and/or ischaemia present.
+Because of the neuropathic origin and mechanical stress that often caused and still affects these ulcers, they do require offloading.
+However, health care professionals should be more cautious about which kind of offloading to use and when to use offloading if ulcers are complicated by infection or ischaemia.

-As identified in Recommendation 1, non-removable knee-high offloading devices can be considered for healing neuropathic plantar forefoot ulcers that have mild infection, mild-to-moderate amounts of exudate or mild ischaemia (34-36, 39, 45, 52).
-Non-removable offloading should not be used for moderate-to-severe infections or heavily exudating ulcers that require frequent local wound care or inspection, or moderate-to-severe ischaemia where there may be doubt on the potential for wound healing, or when both mild infection and mild ischaemia are present (34-36, 39, 45, 52).
-Removable knee-high offloading devices can be considered for healing ulcers with both mild infection and mild ischaemia present, or with heavy exudate, moderate infection or moderate ischaemia present, which all require frequent local wound care or inspection.
-However, if a neuropathic plantar forefoot ulcer is complicated by both moderate infection and moderate ischemia, or by severe infection or severe ischaemia, then the infection or ischemia should primarily be addressed and an offloading intervention should be applied based on the patient's function, ambulatory status, and activity level.
+As identified in Recommendation 1, nonremovable knee-high offloading devices can be considered for healing neuropathic plantar forefoot ulcers that have mild infection, mild-to-moderate amounts of exudate, or mild ischaemia.
+34-36,39,45,52 Nonremovable offloading should not be used for moderate-to-severe infections or heavily exudating ulcers that require frequent local wound care or inspection, or moderate-to-severe ischaemia, where there may be doubt on the potential for wound healing or when both mild infection and mild ischaemia are present.
+34-36,39,45,52

+Removable knee-high offloading devices can be considered for healing ulcers with both mild infection and mild ischaemia present or with heavy exudate, moderate infection, or moderate ischaemia present, which all require frequent local wound care or inspection.
+However, if a neuropathic plantar forefoot ulcer is complicated by both moderate infection and moderate ischaemia or by severe infection or severe ischaemia, then the infection or ischaemia should primarily be addressed and an offloading intervention should be applied based on the patient's function, ambulatory status, and activity level.

-The overall quality of evidence for these recommendations are low as they are collectively based on only a few observational studies (39, 45, 47, 48), interpretations from small sub-groups of patients with these complications in some larger controlled trials (49-51), and expert opinion, but with the notion that these plantar ulcers still require offloading for healing (33, 34).
-Furthermore, based on the lack of evidence, data missing on harm and benefits, patient preferences and costs, the strength of these recommendations are weak.
+The overall quality of evidence for these recommendations is low as they are based on only a few observational studies, ^{39,45,47,48} interpretations from small subgroups of patients with these complications in some larger controlled trials, 49-51 and expert opinion, but with the notion that these plantar ulcers still require offloading for healing. ^{33,34} Furthermore, based on the lack of evidence, data missing on harm and benefits, patient preferences, and costs, the strength of these recommendations is weak.

-PICO 8: In people with a plantar rearfoot DFU, which offloading intervention is effective to heal the DFU?
+PICO 8: In people with a plantar heel DFU, which offloading intervention is effective to heal the DFU?

-Recommendation 8: In a person with diabetes and a neuropathic plantar heel ulcer, consider using a knee-high offloading device or other offloading intervention that effectively reduces plantar pressure on the heel and is tolerated by the patient, to promote healing of the ulcer.
+In a person with diabetes and a neuropathic plantar heel ulcer, consider using a knee-high offloading device or other offloading intervention that effectively reduces plantar pressure on the heel and is tolerated by the patient, to promote healing of the ulcer.
 (Weak; Low).

-Rationale: Neuropathic plantar rearfoot ulcers are less prevalent than forefoot ulcers (115), but are considered more of a challenge to offload and heal (58).
-There is a paucity of evidence available on offloading interventions to treat plantar rearfoot ulcers (58).
+Neuropathic plantar heel ulcers are less prevalent than forefoot ulcers115 but are considered more of a challenge to offload and heal.58 There is a paucity of evidence available on offloading interventions to treat plantar heel ulcers.58